teambit/docs/docs/getting-started/exporting-components.md

 bit tag --all
 ```

-Once the component has finished tagging you should see the following message:
+When component has finished tagging you should see the following message:

 ```sh
 new components